Claude François Chauveau-Lagarde: Life

 Chauveau-Lagarde was already a respected lawyer in Paris when the Estates General of 1789 were convoked.
 He published a hopeful Théorie des états généraux ou la France régénérée.
 Under the Revolution he continued to exercise his profession, now as défenseur officieux (a public defender).
 His name appears in the lists of civil trials in the collection of Aristide Douarche.
 On 16 May 1793 he defended the Venezuelan general Francisco de Miranda before the revolutionary tribunal, whilst it still represented a spirit of goodwill towards the accused; thanks to his effective plea, Miranda was acquitted.
 However, Jean-Paul Marat denounced Chauveau-Lagarde as a liberator of the guilty.

 Chauveau-Lagarde distinguished himself by his moral courage under the Reign of Terror, where he defended moderate Girondins such as Jacques Pierre Brissot, his fellow countryman from Chartres.
-He also defended Louis-Marie-Florent, duc du Châtelet; Jean-Sylvain Bailly; Madame Roland and Charlotte Corday, who had assassinated Marat.
+He also defended Louis-Marie-Florent, duc du Châtelet; Jean-Sylvain Bailly; Madame Roland; Geneviève de Brunelle and Charlotte Corday, who had assassinated Marat.
 All of these previously named clients were executed in 1793.
 Madame Roland applied to him to prepare her defense, which she intended to present herself before her judges.
 In Corday's case, Chauveau-Lagarde knew that the judgment had been decided in advance, and limited himself to pleading in her defense "the exaltation of political fanaticism" that had placed the knife in her hand.

 He took on the 1793 defense of Marie Antoinette so zealously that the Comité de sûreté générale became suspicious; once sentence had been pronounced on the Queen, he was summoned before the committee and accused of having defended her all too well; but he managed to justify his actions.

 In 1794 he took on the defense of Madame Elisabeth, sister of the King, without being permitted to interview his client.
 Other notable cases included defending a group of women accused of having welcomed the invading King of Prussia with sugared almonds.
 Twelve of the group were subsequently executed in 1794, and inspired Victor Hugo's poem "The Virgins of Verdun".
 He also defended the twenty-seven defendants from Tonnerre.

 Following the passage of the Draconian law of 22 prairial an II (10 June 1794), which suppressed the role of lawyers for the defense of those accused before the tribunals, he withdrew to his native city.
 There he was arrested, accused of demonstrating too much leniency towards counter-revolutionaries.
 His arrest warrant specified his appearance before the Revolutionary Tribunal in three days, but he remained discreetly in detention for six weeks, which saved him from the guillotine.
 After the Thermidorian Reaction (27 July 1794) he was set at liberty.